meltano/meltano/docs/src/_reference/plugin-definition-syntax.md

 ### `settings[*].tooltip`

 Optional.
-Use to provide a tooltip for the setting in the deprecated Meltano UI.
+Use to provide a tooltip for the setting when rendered within a UI that supports tooltips.

 ```yaml
 settings: